Cell structure of mediangle graphs: Bipartite mediangle graphs and COMs

+Recall from Section~\ref{section:Graphs} that, for a graph $G=(V,E)$ and a basepoint $u\in V$, we denote by $G_{\preceq_u}$ the poset on $V$ where $x\preceq_u y$ if and only if $x\in [u,y]$.
+A graph $G$ is \emph{apiculate} \cite{BaCh_wma1} if $G_{\preceq_u}$ is a meet semilattice for any $u$.
+Note that the additional assumption of antipodality corresponds to $G_{\preceq_u}$ being a lattice for every choice of basepoint $u$.

+We continue with the proof of Theorem \ref{t:cells-in-mediangle}.
 The implication (i)$\Rightarrow$(ii) follows from Lemma \ref{mediangle->apiculate}.
 Now, we prove (ii)$\Rightarrow$(iii).
 Let $G$ be apiculate and antipodal.
 By Lemma \ref{l:apiculate->COM} and the results of \cite{BaChKn,KnMa}, $G$ is the tope graph of an OM $\cM$.
-Since $G$ is apiculate, $G_{\preceq_u}$ is a meet-semilattice for any basepoint $u$.
-Since $G$ is antipodal, $V=[u,\ou]$, thus the meet-semilattice $G_{\preceq_u}$ has a maximal element $\ou$.
+Since $G$ is apiculate, $G_{\preceq_u}$ is a meet semilattice for any basepoint $u$.
+Since $G$ is antipodal, $V=[u,\ou]$, the meet semilattice $G_{\preceq_u}$ has a maximal element $\ou$.
 Thus $G_{\preceq_u}$ is a lattice.
 By \cite[Exercice 4.13]{BjLVStWhZi} (which generalizes a result of \cite{BjEdZi} for hyperplane arrangements), if $G_{\preceq_u}$ is a lattice, then the tope $u$ is simplicial.
 This shows that $\cM$ is a simplicial OM, establishing (ii)$\Rightarrow$(iii).

 To prove (iii)$\Rightarrow$(i) we use Lemma 4.4.4 of \cite{BjLVStWhZi} in the particular case of simplicial OMs.
 By this lemma, if $\cM$ is a simplicial OM with tope graph $G$, then for any topes $B,A,A',R$ of $\cM$ such that $A,A'\in [B,R]$ and $A,A'$ are adjacent to $B$, there exists a tope $T\in [B,R]$ such that the interval $[B,T]$ is elementary and contains $A,A'$.
 Recall that an interval $[T,T']$ of the tope graph $G=G(\covectors)$ is \emph{elementary} \cite[p.182]{BjLVStWhZi} if the open interval $[T,T']\setminus \{T,T'\}$ consists of two disjoint paths.
 Therefore the subgraph of $G$ induced by an elementary interval $[T,T']$ is a cycle.
 Since $[T,T']=\Star(X)$ for some $X\in \covectors$ of corank $r-2$ (see \cite[p.182]{BjLVStWhZi}) and $\Star(X)$ is gated, and thus convex, from Lemma 4.4.4 of \cite{BjLVStWhZi} we conclude that the tope graphs of simplicial OMs are bipartite mediangle.
-This establishes that (iii)$\Rightarrow$(i).
-This concludes the proof of Theorem \ref{t:cells-in-mediangle}.
+This establishes that (iii)$\Rightarrow$(i) and concludes the proof of Theorem \ref{t:cells-in-mediangle}.